martimy/stp_simulator/README.md

 # STP_Simulator

-This is a Python applications that simulates the spanning tree algorithm used to prevent loops in an Ethernet switched network.
+This is a Python application that simulates the spanning tree algorithm used to prevent loops in an Ethernet switched network.

-The application reads the network representation as a DOT file, similar to the one below:
+The application reads a network representation as a DOT file, similar to the one below:

 ```
 // A dot file of a 5-switch network